 You may also want to have a common basket that everyone can use to store library books.

 In addition, something that wasn't always needed but that can come in very handy now that we depend on mobile devices so much in our lives, is to have a charger station set up in the entryway so you can plug up your devices for recharging when you come in the door.
+(The link has quite a few ideas from readers about charging stations.)

-Finally, make sure there is a secure place to put everyone's keys, be it hooks on the wall, in a bowl, or in a key cabinet.
 One word of caution -- if you've got little ones in the house keep your keys where they can't reach them to avoid them getting played with and lost somewhere in the house (or flushed down the toilet -- no joke!)

 Finally, it is best for safety reasons not to store or place anything on the steps.
 This prevents people from tripping on items when ascending or descending the stairs.

-However, if you're like my family try as I may there is almost inevitably something on my stairs, since something needs to come down that's up or vice versa.
+However, if you're like my family try as I may there is almost inevitably something on my stairs, since something needs to come down that's upstairs or vice versa.
 This isn't ideal, nor does it look good from my entryway where you can see my stairs.

-Therefore, my next purchase will a step basket, such as the ones shown below.
+Therefore, my next purchase will be a step basket, such as the ones shown below.
 I first saw one of these on Pinterest (follow me, by the way, I love it over there!) and when I pinned a picture of one several of you told me how wonderful they were, and I have to say I agree.

 The basket is designed to fit onto two stairs, on the side of course, and helps contain all that little stuff that needs to get transported between floors.